 - Furious that you ‘did all the right things’ and have ‘ended up’ like this!

-This BME Reignite Weekend is led by Yvonne John, who has been trained personally by Jody Day, the founder of Gateway Women.
+The weekend is led by Yvonne John, who has been trained personally by Jody Day, the founder of Gateway Women.

 Over the course of the Reignite Weekend you will: